in 2002, after 40

 of bit-sliced microprocessor chips, a field in which I hold a few

 patents.
-I also did design of instrumentation for data communications
+I also did design of instrumentation for data

 I have developed software for telephone switches, PBXs, mainframe